owendewing/The-AI-Engineer-Challenge/README.md

 While it is a bit counter-intuitive to set things up before jumping into vibe-coding - it's important to remember that there exists a gradient betweeen AI-Assisted Development and Vibe-Coding.
 We're only reaching *slightly* into AI-Assisted Development for this challenge, but it's worth it!

 1. Check out the rules in `.cursor/rules/` and add theme-ing information like colour schemes in `frontend-rule.mdc`!
 You can be as expressive as you'd like in these rules!
 2. We're going to index some docs to make our application more likely to succeed.
-To do this - we're going to start with `CTRL+SHIFT+P` (or `CMD+SHIFT+P` on Mac) and we're going to type "custom doc" into the search bar.
+To this - we're going to start with `CTRL+SHIFT+P` (or `CMD+SHIFT+P` on Mac) and we're going to type "custom doc" into the search bar.

      ![image](https://i.imgur.com/ILx3hZu.png)
 3. We're then going to copy and paste `https://nextjs.org/docs` into the prompt.